-C. How would a sustainable food systems background benefit you as a dietetic professional?
+B. How would a sustainable food systems background benefit you as a dietetic professional?
 What is the importance of considering sustainable food systems to the profession?

-G. Address any weaknesses in your application.
+F. If needed, please address any weaknesses in your application.

-**In addition to answering the questions listed please identify your top two preferred regions for the majority of your rotation placement (Billings, Butte, Helena, Kalispell, Great Falls, Missoula or Sheridan or Gillette, WY).
-Preferences will be taken into account, but there is no guarantee for a particular placement.
+- Preferences will be taken into account, but there is no guarantee for a particular placement.
 Interns will be given their rotation placement prior to the beginning of the internship for the purposes of planning logistics.

 - Three letters of recommendation are required and will be submitted through DICAS in an electronic format.
 References should be written by: